Skip to main content

 By Brian Cox

-Whenever attorney Joe Wheeler spends time at his family’s lake house a few hours east of Nashville, Tenn., he can’t but help see his father’s fingerprints on every handrail, stair tread, and ceiling beam.
+Whenever attorney Joe L. Wheeler spends time at his family’s lake house a few hours east of Nashville, Tenn., he can’t but help see his father’s fingerprints on every handrail, stair tread, and ceiling beam.

 The house stands as an enduring reminder of his father’s dedication, hard work, and attention to detail.